toppers/hakoniwa-px4sim/README.md

 8. **External Parameterization of Aircraft Characteristics:** The characteristics of the drone can be parameterized externally.
 This allows for simulations tailored to various aircraft characteristics, enabling support for a wider range of test scenarios.
 For an example of parameter settings, see [here](https://github.com/toppers/hakoniwa-px4sim/blob/main/hakoniwa/config/drone_config.json).

+9. **Multi-Aircraft Support** By preparing multiple sets of drone airframe characteristic parameters, it is possible to simulate several aircraft simultaneously.
+For details, see [here](#Multi-Aircraft-Support).

 ![スクリーンショット 2024-01-30 10 22 34](https://github.com/toppers/hakoniwa-px4sim/assets/164193/be993a09-ac40-4328-9602-6a593cd105b1)

 # Environment